uniVocity/univocity-parsers/README.md

 ### Reading CSV ###

-In the following examples, the [example file](./src/test/resources/examples/example.csv) will be used as the input.
+In the following examples, the [example.csv](http://github.com/uniVocity/univocity-parsers/tree/master/src/test/resources/examples/example.csv) file will be used as the input.
 It is not as simple as you might think.
 We've seen some known CSV parsers being unable to read this one correctly: